 The modified comparative negligence law in Colorado states that as long as a claimant’s fault for an accident is less than the combined fault of the other party/ies, he or she can still recover financial damages.
 The amount awarded will be diminished in proportion to the individual’s percentage of fault.
 If one driver is found to be 50 percent or more at fault for the head-on collision, however, he or she will be barred from making a financial recovery from the other driver’s insurance policy entirely.

-For more information about the complicated question of liability for a head-on collision in Colorado, contact Dormer Harpring for a free consultation.
+For more information about the complicated question of liability for a head-on collision in Colorado, contact a Denver car accident attorney from Dormer Harpring for a free consultation.